 Nicotiana sylvestris (Nik-oh-shee-AY-nuh sil-VESS-triss)

 Sylvestris is a herbaceous tender perennial in the family Solanaceae.
-The plant hails from Argentina and recommended for USDA hardiness zones 10 to 11.
+The plant hails from Argentina and is recommended for USDA hardiness zones 10 to 11.

 Typically the plant is grown as an annual, but it is easy to naturalize because these plants easily re-seed themselves.